Donny Lia

-Domenick "Donny" Lia (born November 8, 1978) is an American stock car racing driver.
+Domenick “Donny” Anthony Lia (born November 8, 1978) is an American stock car racing driver.
 He won the 2007 and 2009 NASCAR Whelen Modified Tour championships.
 He also won the Race of Champions Modified Tour races in 2004, 2005, 2006, and 2007.
 He has raced on the national level in the ARCA Re/Max Series (now ARCA Racing Series), Camping World Truck Series, and the Nationwide Series.

 Early and personal life

-Lia's father Don owns several car dealerships in the Long Island area along with dealerships around Buffalo, Albany and Hartford areas.
-Before he began his racing career, Lia competed in computer racing games online against competitors all over the world.
-He credits gaming for helping develop his interest in motorsports and for improving his reflexes and his hand–eye coordination.
+Lia owns several car dealerships in the Long Island area.
+Before he began his racing career, Lia competed in Sim-Racing against competitors all over the world, before the start of his career in 1999.
+He is also an eighteen-time national and international champion in the Radio-Controlled Model Racing Industry, and owns the largest RC On-Road Indoor Racetrack in the United States which he enjoys with his two sons, Michael and Domenick Jr. After retiring in 2017, Lia took a five year hiatus from racing until he returned to the NASCAR Whelen Modified Series in 2022.